 2019 Cumulative Index

 Florida Bar Public ReprimandsAs an official arm of the Florida Supreme Court, The Florida Bar and its Department of Lawyer Regulation are charged with administering a statewide disciplinary system to enforce Supreme Court rules of professional conduct for its members.
 The Florida Bar accepts complaints against attorneys, investigates those complaints and prosecutes attorneys who engage in unethical conduct.
-The public reprimand is a Supreme Court-ordered form of public discipline that declares the conduct of the lawyer improper.
-Public reprimands are delivered before the 52-member Florida Bar Board of Governors and are public record.
+The public reprimand is a Supreme Court ordered form of public discipline that declares the conduct of the lawyer improper.
+Public reprimands are by publication, in some cases by appearance before the 52 member Florida Bar Board of Governors and are public record.

 for Publication by Florida Law Weekly